What scrubs style is best for your body type?

 Not sure about your shape?
 Take a good look in the mirror without your clothes on.

-These are four of the most common basic body shapes.
 Of course, no one fits exactly into these categories, but you should see some kind of resemblance to one of these types.

 No matter what “shape” you are, please see the beauty in your body.
 Many people have adopted a critical voice that often compares their bodies to those of celebrities on TV, in film and in magazines.
 And – having worked in TV for years and having seen hundreds of actors in their underwear – here’s the dirty little secret I can tell you: They dress to showcase their greatest assets.
 They have professional designers find the right clothes to make them look and feel fabulous.
 That’s what I’m here for…think of me as your personal designer, here to help YOU look and feel fabulous.
 So let’s connect your body type to the best scrubs to buy and wear!